dwaithe/model-training/README.md

 2) Using your jupyter (ipython) notebook navigate to: 'Introduction to Image Analysis with Python.ipynb'.

      This practical is based on introducing the jupyter notebook software for image processing and analysis.
-Allow around 20 min for this.
+Allow around 1 h for this.